tianleiwu/Stable-Diffusion-WebUI-OnnxRuntime/README.md

 Image dimensions need to be specified as multiples of 64.

-If you use dev branch of Automatic1111, please add the following line to webui-user.bat to use Torch of cuda 11.8:
+To run turbo models, you can install dev branch of Automatic1111.
+Please add the following line to webui-user.bat to use Torch of cuda 11.8 since installed onnxruntime-gpu does not support CUDA 12:
 ```
 set TORCH_COMMAND=pip install torch --index-url https://download.pytorch.org/whl/cu118
 ```
+It is recommended to run with `LCM` sampling method and CFG Scale = 1.0, and enable `ORT CFG Optimization` to get better performance.

 ## Installation
 Example instructions for Automatic1111: